google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Was Abram Being Impatient & Doubtful?

-Now Abram didn't put up too much of a fight, when Sarai had made this suggestion.
-For we would find, that eventually, Abram had decided to go along with his wife's plan.
-And being that Abram didn't really resist, or rebuke his wife for having such a plan?
-His decision propels me, to entertain the notion, that perhaps -- Abram himself, had now grown more impatient with the Lord, even though God (not too long ago) -- had already reassured him, that he had nothing to worry about?
+Now, Abram didn't put up too much of a fight when Sarai had made this suggestion.
+For we would find that, eventually, Abram had decided to go along with his wife's plan.
+And being that Abram didn't resist or rebuke his wife for having such a plan?
+His decision propels me to entertain the notion that perhaps Abram himself had now grown more impatient with the Lord, even though God (not too long ago) had already reassured him that he had nothing to worry about.

-I mean after all, with Abram being a man of great faith, could it have been possible, that he was starting to doubt God - again?
-And if this was the case, this would have caused his faith, and thought process, to be compromised?
-And if this was the case, and Abram was somewhat blinded by his doubt, this could have caused him -- to possibly think, that perhaps, the "promised seed" that God had foretold to him a short while ago - could possibly come from Hagar, instead of his wife Sarai?
+I mean, after all, with Abram being a man of great faith, could it have been possible that he was starting to doubt God again?
+And if this were the case, would this have compromised his faith and thought process?
+If this were the case, and Abram was somewhat hindered by his doubt, it could have led him to consider that perhaps the "promised seed" God had foretold to him a short while ago might come from Hagar instead of his wife, Sarai.

 Bible Study Online